Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 ##### Inside Store

 First of all, copy the inside store room to a map name of your choosing.
 I named the map `map_4`.
 You will have to download or update your current inside store.
-You can find it in the directory `Lessons > Chapter_13_Entities > 1_inside_store_.zip`
+You can find it in the directory `Lessons > Chapter_13_Entities > inside_store.zip`

 ![1_inside_store_to_Map.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_13_images/6_Enemy/1_inside_store_to_Map_2.png)